leadr-msu/photogrammetry-data-processing/index.md

 * **File --> Save As** – name the project

 ### III.
 Add Photos

-a.
-Click Add Chunk icon then Add Photos icon or File  Add Photos
+* Click Add Chunk icon then Add Photos icon or **File --> Add Photos**
-i.
-Terminology: ‘camera’ = an individual photo in Agisoft ii.
-Highlight/select all the photos you want to include then click Open
+      * Terminology: ‘camera’ = an individual photo in Agisoft
+      * Highlight/select all the photos you want to include then click **Open**

-b.
-In photo pane, highlight all the photos from one rotation/pass
+* In photo pane, highlight all the photos from one rotation/pass
-i.
-Right click  Move Cameras  New Camera Group
+      * **Right click --> Move Cameras --> New Camera Group**
-1. Do this for all three rotations of your photos
+            * Do this for all three rotations of your photos
-2. This tells the Agisoft that all photos in this folder are from the same pass to help it align the photos
+            * This tells the Agisoft that all photos in this folder are from the same pass to help it align the photos

 IV.
 Apply Mask
 a.
 File  Import  Import Masks